chakshu-zyner/temp-skill-tree/Branding.md

 - **Stylescape 01**
 - **Stylescape 02**
 - **Stylescape 03**
-- A short description or a Loom, for each stylescape explaining the **visual direction and why it fits the brand**
+- A short description for each stylescape explaining the **visual direction and why it fits the brand**

 > **Why it matters**
 >